 FREEZE THE CANDLE

-First, I placed the jar candle in the freezer overnight.
+Firstly, I placed the jar candle in the freezer overnight.
 No cheating.
 It must be solidly frozen.

 GENTLY BREAK THE WAX

 Use a butter knife to gently break the wax.
-Score the wax and use the dull butter knife blade to press down.
+Score the wax then use the dull butter knife blade to press down.
 The wax will break.
 Repeat this a couple of times and the wax will pop right out of the jar.